zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

     ![](images/050/039.png)

 - Open a vnc viewer session.
-If you don't already have vncviewer you can download it [here](https://www.realvnc.com/en/connect/download/viewer/).
+If you don't already have vnc viewer you can download it [here](https://www.realvnc.com/en/connect/download/viewer/).

     Enter `localhost::5901` into the browser and then press Enter.